Credit card product change: What is it, and is it worth it?

 How does a credit card product change work?

-With a product change, you’ll typically keep the same card number and account number.
-But your account might be subject to new terms and conditions.
-And it’s not guaranteed that your old card’s benefits or rewards will transfer to your new card.
+During a product change, the card number and account number typically stay the same.
+But a new card could mean new terms and conditions.
+And there’s no guarantee original benefits or rewards will transfer to a new card.

 How to request a credit card product change

-Each credit card issuer has its own requirements when making product changes.
-In some cases, if you’re eligible for an upgrade, your card issuer may reach out to you.
-In other cases, you may need to contact your credit card issuer.
+If you’re eligible for an upgrade, your card issuer may reach out to you.
+Otherwise, you could contact your credit card issuer by phone, through its app or online.

 Does a credit card product change affect your credit scores?